 Removable Partial Dentures

-At Dr. Julie Phillips Prosthodontics, we understand that sometimes the teeth you were born with fail you.
+At Phillips Prosthodontics, we understand that sometimes the teeth you were born with fail you.
 When this happens, we want you to know that there's an option: removable partial dentures.
 You may wish to learn more about these and whether they're a good option for you if your natural teeth are no longer working for you.

-What Removable Partial Dentures Are
+What are Removable Partial Dentures

 Typically, removable partial dentures consist of replacement teeth that are attached to a plastic base that's gum-colored.
 They have a metal frame and clasps so they can connect to the nearby teeth.
 Sometimes, other types of connectors that are more natural looking are used.
 For instance, precision attachments are an alternative option because they're more aesthetically pleasing, but they also cost more.
 Regardless of how they look, these are designed with your specific needs in mind.